davidrhoden/davidrhoden-basic-netlify/notes/notes-nov-19-2024.md

 ---

 I'd sorta forgotten about this great tune, "Lives of the Saints, no. 135" by Honor Role.
 I got a copy of _Human Music_ a Homestead Records 2LP compilation I had, maybe in high school, but got rid of somewhere along the way.
 I don't think this is my copy.
-(It has a cut corner and no initials n the inside of the jacket, as was my mark back then.)
+(It has a cut corner and no initials on the inside of the jacket, as was my mark back then.)

 Honor Role were from Richmond, Virginia.
-They didn't fit any genre too well, but you hafta remember they were before Dinosaur, before Jesus Lizard, etc. I also had their album _Rictus_ which was a gloomy, tough listen but also very good.
-The singer, Bob Schick, sounded like he was getting strangled a lot.
-Like he was saying something people didn't want to hear.
-Maybe they didn't.
+They didn't fit any genre too well.
+I also had their album _Rictus_ which was a gloomy, tough listen but also very good.
 I don't know if you could consider tham a "success" or "popular" other than on their own terms, and among people who thought they were just great.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qjDr0RkTCT8?si=CVuu72CjavyqvphE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>